tc39/proposal-type-annotations/README.md

 In 2020, **_all_ major dynamic languages except JavaScript** have introduced a static (and gradual) type system.
 This includes Python with Type Hinting, Clojure with Clojure Spec, and Ruby with RBS (see the [References section](#References) for links).
-The world of dynamic languages is clearly moving towards gradual typing, and the success of TypeScript
+The world of dynamic languages is clearly moving towards static typing, and the success of TypeScript
 (it is now the 4th popular language in the 2020 Github "state of the octoverse" report) shows us that the JavaScript community also wants it.
 It is crucial that JavaScript does not miss